 3) overcome the administrative barriers to students enrolling in shared courses.

-A total of 218 individuals who have taken NEXus courses have graduated through 2017.
+More than 300 students who have taken NEXus courses have graduated with a PhD or DNP credential.
 NEXus students complete surveys at the end of each term.
 They indicate they: 1) were able to take courses not offered on their own campuses; and 2) were able to stay on course and graduate as a result of a NEXus course(s).

 Courses are offered at a set price because tuition among members ranges considerably per semester hour so inequity in enrollments is likely.